actuarialcat/actuarialcat.github.io/_posts/2020-12-24-How-to-pass-7-SOA.md

 What if I already complete the questions once?
 I will do it again.
 By doing so, I build familiarity and confidence.
 With more confidence, I am less likely to second guess my answer and I will go with my instincts.
-Completing the sample question 2-3 times is adequate for me to feel safe and confident.
+Completing the sample questions 2-3 times is adequate for me to feel safe and confident.
 Anything more is unnecessary.
 To be honest, the exam questions are also very repetitive.
 You definitely have learned a way to solve it.